gatekka/Learning-Java/Multi Dimensional Arrays/README.md

 ![Demonstration of Jagged 3D Array](demo2.jpg)

-By definition, layer 0 itsself already qualifies as a jagged array.
+By definition, layer 0 itself already qualifies as a jagged array.
 Throughout the layers of a three dimensional array, the size of rows don't have to be the same as the previous, they can change in size like shown in layer 2.